 Q 1.
 Who was the first woman Governor of an Indian state?

 Q 2.
 Who appoints the Governor of a State?

 Q 3.
 Which of the following is not a responsibility of the state Governor?
 (Here candidates will have to choose the answer from the given options)

 Q 4.
 What is the minimum age for a person to be eligible to become the Governor of a state?

 Q 5.
 Who took over the post of Governor in Uttar Pradesh after Shri Ram Naik?
 (This may be asked with respect to any other state/UT)

 Q 6.
 Who was the first Lieutenant Governor of Ladakh?

 Q 7.
 Which article of the Indian Constitution provides for a Governor?

 Q 8.
 Who has the authority to remove or replace the Governor of a State?

 The questions mentioned above are just for the candidate’s reference.
-Candidates can refer to these questions and prepare themselves for the Government exams 2020.
+Candidates can refer to these questions and prepare themselves for the recent Government exams

 Q. Who was Bengal’s first Governor-General?